mjordan/bagit_indexer/README.md

 ## Finding Bags

 The `bagit_searcher.php` script allows you to perform simple queries against the indexed data.
-The following types of queries are possible using this script:
+The following types of queries are possible:

 * 'description', which queries the contents of the `bag-info.txt` 'External-Description' tag
 * 'date', which queries the contents of the `bag-info.txt` 'Bagging-Date' tag
 * 'org', which queries the contents of the `bag-info.txt` 'Source-Organization' tag
-* 'file', which queries filepaths of files in the Bag's `/data` directory
+* 'file', which queries filepaths of files in the Bag's `data` directory
 * 'source_path', which queries filepaths of the Bag's source path, which is the value provided to `bagit_indexer.php`'s `-input` option when the index was populated

+Queries take the form `-q field:query`.
 For example, to search for the phrase "cold storage" in the description, run the command (note that quotes are required because of the space in the query):

 ```php bagit_searcher.php -q "description:cold storage"```